Polarized relations on horizontal SL(2)s: Introduction

 \subsection{Acknowledgements}

-Over the course of this work we have benefitted from conversations and correspondence with several colleagues; we would especially like to thank Eduardo Cattani, Mark Green, Phillip Griffiths, William McGovern and Radu Laza.
+Over the course of this work we have benefitted from conversations and correspondence with several colleagues; we would especially like to thank Eduardo Cattani, Mark Green, Phillip Griffiths, William McGovern, Thomas Grimm and Radu Laza.
+We also thank the referee for comments which have helped us to improve the exposition.